lamnd09/nft-minting-tutorial/README.md

 ## Feel free to create issues and PR for the completed solution.
 A tutorial for designing full-stack Non-Fungible Token (NFT) minting application.

+## For beginning
+- I would recommend you download [VScode IDE](https://code.visualstudio.com/) and open termnial to complete below steps.

 ## Prerequisites
 - Node.js ^v16.20.0
 - Metamask